-Under exceptional and isolated circumstances, the GNCC may temporarily deviate from this Remuneration Policy 2024 if such deviation serves the long-term interests and sustainability of UCB or assures its viability.
+Under exceptional and isolated circumstances, the GNCC may temporarily deviate from this Remuneration Policy 2025 if such deviation serves the long-term interests and sustainability of UCB or assures its viability.
 In such case, the GNCC shall present a special request for an exception to the Board, for discussion and approval.
 As applicable, the Remuneration Report shall include information on any deviation during the relevant financial year, including its justification.
-Discretion as it relates to the variable remuneration plans is covered in the Variable Remuneration part of the policy.